 Annie is prolific as a writer, speaker, and storyteller, sharing the legacy of her cousin Vincent Chin, Asian American history, and what’s left for us.
 Annie has been featured by The Moth Radio Hour on NPR, RISK!, Huffington Post, The Try Guys, Rumble with Michael Moore, and PBS’ documentary series Asian Americans.
 Annie has also been a keynote speaker and presenter with Peloton, New York Life Insurance Company, NBCUniversal, Center for Asian American Media (CAAM), Asian Pacific American Labor Alliance, and other organizations.

 Annie is an educator who has taught for over ten years in classrooms.
 She shares her expertise on special education and English learners, especially as a child of immigrants and a former English learner.
-Annie has presented to educators at Get Your Lead On and keynoted The Museum of the City of New York Teaching Social Activism Conference.
-She’s also spoken and keynoted at educational institutions and conferences such as New York Asian American Students Conference, Chinese American Museum, Los Angeles (CAMLA), Asian American Womxn in Leadership (AAWIL) Conference, and the National Conference on Race and Ethnicity in Higher Education (NCORE).
+Annie has keynoted The Museum of the City of New York Teaching Social Activism Conference and spoken and keynoted at educational institutions and conferences such as New York Asian American Students Conference, Chinese American Museum, Los Angeles (CAMLA), Asian American Womxn in Leadership (AAWIL) Conference, and the National Conference on Race and Ethnicity in Higher Education (NCORE).

 Annie is currently working on her first book, a memoir.